ugoogalizer/aqi/README.md

 * RESTful API (intended to access from Home Assistant (homeassistant.io))
 * Home Assistant yaml configuration to read from RESTful interface
 * Autostart of sensor and rest API (optional screen - don't want it on all the time..)
+* No longer reliant on sudo to run Python
+* Migrate sensor code from Python2 to Python3 (Thanks to CameronLamont)

 Not Working and on the TODO list:
 * Handle malformed sensor readings - is possibly crashing the display?
 * HTTP webpage (plot.ly) displaying historic sensor measurements
-* Reduce reliance on sudo to run Python
 * Understand and fix if neccesary the AQI definitions
-* Migrate sensor code from Python2 to Python3
 * Run code in python virtual environment
 * Tidy up repo removing unused artifacts
 * Publish to a public location, current plan is to http://sensor.community (also known as https://luftdaten.info/ - https://meine.luftdaten.info/)